 In a Wolverine issue where he goes with Jubilee on a mission to find two criminals, eventually Wolverine tells Jubilee to kill them; she explains that she it's not her style and performs a double crotch kick on the criminals.

 In another example during Fear Itself, Laura actually does give Amadeus Cho a swift kick in the marbles as punishment for endangering her and a number of other young heroes.
-As he's doubled over in pain, Cho thanks her for not using the claws.
+As he's doubled over in pain, Cho thanks her for not using the claws (especially considering she has one claw on each foot in addition to the ones in her hands).

 Underground artist Vaughn Bode seems to love this - "Cheech Wizard" almost revolves around this theme, with immortal dialogues like (approximate): "MY BALLS!"
 "No, that was JUST your left ball." <GOOMPH!> "NOW it's your ballS!"note Googling gives some immediate (and mostly NSFW) hits.